 February 11, 2012 was a bittersweet night for LeafsNation.
 Mats Sundin, the classy and consummate captain, was honoured with his #13 raised to the rafters.
 A familiar face in Tomas Kaberle took the ceremonial face-off.
 The Toronto squad was horribly overmatched on the night, losing 5-0 to the Habs.
 A number of Leafs had poor nights, and the loss only served to heighten speculation trades could be made at the deadline to bolster the team’s playoff chances.
-But with Sundin and Kaberle (and other former Leafs) in the building, the minds of some fans turned back to February 2008.
+But with Sundin and Kaberle (and other former Leafs) in the building, the minds of some fans turned back to February 2008 and the legacy of The Muskoka Five.

 The District Municipality of Muskoka is a well-known as cottage country, a few hours north of Toronto.
 Huntsville and Gravenhurst are only 2 of the towns surrounded by innumerable lakes and waterways, forests and rocky shorelines.
 The moniker ‘Muskoka 5′ implied that veteran players in Toronto were too comfortable, content to play out the season and spend summers by the lake.
 No one could figure why anyone would pass up a chance to be playing for the Stanley Cup to stick around the Leafs.